Before jumping into CRISPR technology, we must learn how researchers cut DNA through gene editing tools. How do these tools differ from each other?

 The DNA damage repair pathway can fix a break in different ways

-Let’s simplify this a bit, to better understand the outcomes of DNA damage repair.
-Imagine a double-stranded break, caused by irradiation.
+Let’s simplify this a bit to understand the outcomes of DNA damage repair better.
+Imagine a double-stranded break caused by irradiation.

 Several responses are possible:

-1) The double strand break is “glued” together properly and it looks like normal in the end:
+1) The double-strand break is “glued” together properly, and it looks normal in the end:

-3) Errors can occur in the DNA damage repair which can lead to small nucleotide insertions or deletions around the broken area.
+3) Errors can occur in the DNA damage repair, leading to small nucleotide insertions or deletions around the broken area.
 This is done by adding nucleotide(s) to the sequence or by “chewing” nucleotide(s) from the sequence:

 Why do we need to know this?
 The answer is that genome editing relies on the cell’s DNA damage repair system.
 You will see.

-There is a lot of interesting information about DNA damage and DNA damage related topics.
-For now, with this brief introduction, we think that you are ready to understand genome editing and eventually CRISPR.
+There is a lot of interesting information about DNA damage and related topics.
+With this brief introduction, we think you are ready to understand genome editing and, eventually, CRISPR.

 How to make changes in the DNA sequence using gene editing:

 This is easy!
-We cut the DNA with a pair of scissors, at a sequence-specific site.
-From this point, we rely on the cell’s own repair machinery to do what it’s intended to do, which is fixing the DNA.
+We cut the DNA with a pair of scissors at a sequence-specific site.
+From this point, we rely on the cell’s repair machinery to do what it’s intended to do: fix the DNA.
 This results in one of the three outcomes shown above.

 In this example, the pair of scissors represent the main tool in genome editing, which is the endonuclease.
 It is an enzyme that cuts the DNA to form DNA breaks.

-In the lab, we are able to direct these nucleases to specific locations in the DNA by linking them to some sort of DNA-binding module.
-The type of module used dependent on the genome editing tool that we use when we want to cut our “gene of interest” or “sequence of interest”.
+In the lab, we can direct these nucleases to specific locations in the DNA by linking them to some sort of DNA-binding module.
+The module type depends on the genome editing tool we use to cut our “gene of interest” or “sequence of interest”.

 Of course, in cases where we want to change the gene sequence and cause insertions or deletions, we rely on the repair machinery to do a bad job.

-As researchers, we can design the DNA-recognising or DNA-binding module to target a specific sequence of the DNA.
-How we do that depends on the tool that we are going to use (coming up soon).
+As researchers, we can design the DNA-recognising or DNA-binding module to target a specific DNA sequence.
+How we do that depends on the tool we will use (coming up soon).

 Relying on the errors of the DNA damage repair to cause mutations in the gene

 Remember that the DNA repair machinery could cause errors upon double-stranded breaks?
-Changes like these are actual mutations and can cause abnormal gene-expression if introduced to a protein-coding gene.
+Changes like these are actual mutations and can cause abnormal gene expression if introduced to a protein-coding gene.
 This can result in a non-functional or absent protein (also called a knockout).
-In other words, by using genome editing tools we can direct mutations to genes that we want knocked out.
+In other words, by using genome editing tools, we can direct mutations to genes we want to be knocked out.

 Relying on the error-free DNA damage repair to insert sequences in the gene

-Here is the kicker, we can introduce a DNA molecule that we have produced in the lab bench and basically fool the cell to think that this sequence belongs to the replicated sister chromatid.
-The DNA sequence that we introduce will compete with the sister chromatid to act as a template.
-So, using this technique we can manipulate which type of mutations we want to cause in our target sequence.
+Here is the kicker, we can introduce a DNA molecule that we have produced on the lab bench and fool the cell into thinking that this sequence belongs to the replicated sister chromatid.
+The DNA sequence we introduce will compete with the sister chromatid to act as a template.
+So, using this technique, we can manipulate which type of mutations we want to cause in our target sequence.

-In this way, we can for example study what happens in the absence of a certain protein.
+In this way, we can, for example, study what happens without a certain protein.
 Or what happens if we insert a designed sequence into the DNA?
-Or if we produce point mutations that activates a gene?
+Or if we produce point mutations that activate a gene?
 As you will see in future posts, there is a lot we can do with these tools.
-But for now, let’s have a quick look at the most common genome editing tools available.
+But for now, let’s quickly look at the most common genome editing tools available.

 The most used genome editing tools and how to cut DNA – a speed date with the tools: